Skip to main content

 5. Reading and writing requirement competency must be demonstrated through any one of the following ways:

-EN 101 with a grade of C or Higher, or Score of 18 or Higher on ACT, or Score of 25 or Higher on SAT within the last five years, or Accuplacer placement test scores of 70 on the reading portion and 6 on the written portion.
+EN 101 with a grade of C or better, or Score of 26 on ACT or 400+ on SAT within the last five years, or Blackboard essay scores of 40 or higher within the last five years.

 6. Complete a preliminary criminal background check form and pass the background check.